How should you use a sunscreen product?

 If your sunscreen is not applied correctly it won’t provide the protection that you need.
 Here’s how to apply your SPF to ensure that you are getting the most out of your sunscreen.

 - Sunscreen should be the last step in your skincare routine.
 That means you should apply it over the top of your serum and moisturiser (if using).
-You can apply your makeup over the top of your SPF, we just recommend giving your sunscreen a moment to absorb first.
+You can apply your makeup over the top of your SPF, we just recommend giving your sunscreen 3-5 minutes to absorb first.

 - If you really want to protect your skin from the elements use an antioxidant-rich serum before you apply your sunscreen.
 This helps to shield skin from pollution and environmental damage.